 - Bring along powerbank(s), as South Africa has a “load-shedding” system in place.
 For certain periods throughout the day, there is no electricity – you won’t be able to charge your electrical devices.

-If you’re wondering how many days you need in South Africa, I would say 12-14 days to cover the “essentials” – start at Johannesburg, head on to Kruger National Park, drive down the Garden Route, and end at Cape Town.
+If you’re wondering how many days you need in South Africa, I would say plan out an itinerary of 12-14 days to cover the “essentials” including any game drives you’ll want to take – start at Johannesburg, head on to Kruger National Park, drive down the Garden Route, and end at Cape Town.

-Do plan a visit to this beautiful country to enjoy its many experiences!
+Do plan a visit to this beautiful country to enjoy its many experiences, attractions, and panoramic views!